maximeflya/auto_sim/docs/usage/installation.rst

 Dependencies
 ~~~~~~~~~~~~
-python_template_repository depends on Flyability packages, which needs to be installed in
+auto_sim depends on Flyability packages, which needs to be installed in
 your python environment.

 You will have to add the URL of the JFrog platform to your pip configuration.
 Your